mintedreward/heartmail/heartmail-docs/2002-api-documentation.md

 ## Introduction

-API Capabilities provides a solution to machine-to-machine API capability discovery, but machine-to-human capability discovery requires human-readable documentation.
+API Capabilities provides a solution to machine-to-machine API capability discovery, but human-to-machine capability discovery still requires human-readable documentation.

 Standardized API documentation eliminates the need to have a centralized location for API capability documentation.
 Every service provides its own